Bath, New Hampshire: Geography

-According to the United States Census Bureau, the town has a total area of 99.9 sqkm, of which 97.7 sqkm are land and 2.2 sqkm are water, comprising 2.23% of the town.
+Bath is in northwestern New Hampshire, in the northern part of Grafton County.
+According to the U.S. Census Bureau, the town has a total area of 99.9 sqkm, of which 97.7 sqkm are land and 2.2 sqkm are water, comprising 2.23% of the town.
 The Connecticut River forms the western boundary of the town; the Ammonoosuc and Wild Ammonoosuc rivers flow through the town.
 Bath lies fully within the Connecticut River watershed.
 The highest points in Bath are a trio of knobs on Gardner Mountain, all found near the northernmost point in town and all measuring slightly greater than 1980 ft above sea level.

 Geologically, Bath is located at the northernmost extent of former Lake Hitchcock, a post-glacial lake that shaped the Connecticut River valley from this point south to Middletown, Connecticut.

 The town is crossed by U.S. Route 302 and New Hampshire Route 112.
 The village of Swiftwater is located along Route 112, near the town's boundary with Haverhill.